 Kale + Paleo = Kaleo.
 It’s a joke, yo!
 A word I made up because people always seem to want to label my way of eating, to put me ‘in a box’.
+Kale and paleo are trendy right now, and I wanted to poke at food fads a little.
 I kinda liked it though, and it took on a life of it’s own.
 It grew into something more than a play on words, an anti-dogma if you will.
-Kaleo resists the philosophical dogma that there is only ONE right way to eat.
+I resist the philosophical dogma that there is only ONE right way to eat.

 Everyone’s ‘ideal’ diet is very individual and unique to themselves.
 Here’s a graphic that depicts how I decide what to eat.